cyberne7work/cyberne7work/README.md

 # Hi there, I'm Vishal 👋

 ## 💫 About Me:
-Experienced Full-Stack Developer with expertise in Node Js, MongoDB, MySQL, and other technologies.
-As a Team Leader and Product Manager, I possess strong project management and leadership skills, and I am confident in my ability to deliver high-quality software solutions that meet business requirements.
+Experienced Full-Stack Developer with expertise in Node.js, MongoDB, MySQL, and other technologies.
+I am confident in my ability to deliver high-quality software solutions that meet business requirements.
+My professional journey has equipped me with a deep understanding of back-end and front-end development, and I thrive in collaborative environments where I can contribute to the entire software development lifecycle.

+I have a strong foundation in building and maintaining scalable web applications, integrating third-party services, and optimizing performance.
+My passion for technology drives me to continuously learn and adopt new tools and practices, ensuring that I stay current with industry trends.

+In my free time, I enjoy contributing to open-source projects, exploring new programming languages, and participating in coding challenges.
+I believe in the power of technology to solve real-world problems and am always looking for opportunities to make a positive impact through my work.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/vishal-patel-326285213/)